hrvojebarbaric/react-pokemon-App/README.md

 ## Available Scripts

-After download you can run:
+In the project directory, you can run:

 ### `npm install`

 Install react node modules.

-In the project directory, you can run:

 ### `npm start`